lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 == Changelog ==

+= 8.10.7 (2019-01-17) =
+* Enhancement: W3C validation

+= 8.10.6 (2019-01-16) =
+* New: [WeChat Share and Follow Buttons](https://www.shareaholic.com/blog/introducing-the-wechat-social-media-buttons/)!
+For Social Sharing, on desktop, users scan a QR code to share in the WeChat mobile app.
+On mobile, users copy the link and tap “Open WeChat” to share.
+Try it out [here](https://www.shareaholic.com/blog/introducing-the-wechat-social-media-buttons/).
+* Bugfix: Fixed issue with Twitter Cards not working with shortened links.
+They do now! 🙌🏻

 = 8.10.5 (2018-12-26) =
 * Various Admin Panel improvements

 = 8.10.4 (2018-12-21) =
-* Enhancement: [New Related Posts Themes](https://www.shareaholic.com/blog/new-related-content-widget-themes/) - two of which are inspired by Medium.com and Wired.com
+* New: [New Related Posts Themes](https://www.shareaholic.com/blog/new-related-content-widget-themes/) - two of which are inspired by Medium.com and Wired.com
-* Enhancement: [Related Posts Headline Customizer](https://www.shareaholic.com/website-tools/related-content/) - headline design can now be customized via the UI, including font typeface, size, color, etc
+* New: [Related Posts Headline Customizer](https://www.shareaholic.com/website-tools/related-content/) - headline design can now be customized via the UI, including font typeface, size, color, etc
 * Enhancement: Improved content syncing between WordPress and Shareaholic Cloud for more accurate Related Content and Analytics
 * Enhancement: [Share Buttons](https://www.shareaholic.com/website-tools/social-share-buttons/) Post-Share Prompt Slider gets a [design refresh](https://www.shareaholic.com/blog/post-share-prompt-slider-gets-a-design-refresh/)

 = 8.10.3 (2018-12-11) =
-* Enhancement: Advanced option to include <code>%author%</code> tag for [Share Count Recovery](https://www.shareaholic.com/sharecounter/)
+* New: Advanced option to include <code>%author%</code> tag for [Share Count Recovery](https://www.shareaholic.com/sharecounter/)

 = 8.10.2 (2018-11-20) =
 * Bugfix: Fixed issue with Site Profile ID generation introduced in 8.10.0